jewels86/Topaz/README.md

-# Azotic Topaz
+# Topaz
 ## Todos
+- Finish!
 - ~~Switch latest profile to default or something~~
-- Finish settings
+- ~~Finish settings~~
+- Add new widget option
+- Add get and set methods for private data